-Have your gin and eat it, too, with this delightful take on the classic trifle.
-Our favourite Gin Baker is back with a super easy, extra boozy and incredibly delicious recipe that is sure to be a hit with friends and family alike.
-Dust off those mixing bowls and hit the kitchen, because it's time to whip up this Poetic License-inspired Spiced Ginger, Cranberry and Orange Trifle!
+Here at Craft Gin Club we like to have our gin and eat it, with this delightful take on the classic trifle.
+Dust off those mixing bowls and hit the kitchen, because it's time to whip up this gin-soaked, ginger, cranberry and orange trifle!

 For the Spiced Ginger Cake: